ondrovic/ollama-git-commit/README.md

 - Formats code with Prettier
 - Fixes linting issues with ESLint
 - Runs tests
+- Builds type declarations with `bun run build:types`
 - Stages all files with `git add -A`
 - Generates an intelligent commit message using Ollama
 - Shows interactive prompt for user actions
 - User must copy and run the git commit command manually

-**`--auto-commit`**: Runs the full staging script and automatically commits with an AI-generated message:
+**`--auto-commit`**: Runs the full staging script, automatically commits with an AI-generated message, and pushes to the remote repository:

-- Formats, lints, tests, and stages files
+- Formats, lints, tests, builds type declarations, and stages files
 - Generates an intelligent commit message using Ollama
 - Waits for user approval (if interactive)
 - If user approves with 'y', automatically commits with the AI-generated message